Broadus Mitchell

-Broadus Mitchell (December 27, 1892 – April 28, 1988) was an 20th-century American historian, writer, professor, and 1934 Socialist Party candidate for governor of Maryland.
+Broadus Mitchell (December 27, 1892 – April 28, 1988) was a 20th-century American historian, writer, professor, and 1934 Socialist Party candidate for governor of Maryland.

 Background

 John Broadus Mitchell was born on December 27, 1892, in Georgetown, Kentucky.
 His father was a professor of classical languages.
 He had three siblings.
 In 1913, he graduated from the University of South Carolina and in 1918 earned a Ph.D. from Johns Hopkins University.

 Career

 Mitchell was primarily a university professor and taught for a half century.

 Academia

 Mitchell was a professor of economics at Johns Hopkins, as well as instructor at the Baltimore Labor College, at the Bryn Mawr Summer School for Women Workers in Industry, and also the Southern Summer School for Women Workers in Sweet Briar, Virginia, with Lois Macdonald under Louise Leonard McLaren.
 In 1922, Mitchell was also a member of the advisory board of the Workers' Education Bureau of America.